 In addition, as mentioned above, austenite is non-magnetic or weakly magnetic, while ferrite and martensite are magnetic.
 Due to composition segregation or improper heat treatment during smelting, a small amount of martensite will appear in austenitic 304 stainless steel.
 Body or ferrite structure, so weak magnetism will appear in 304 stainless steel.
 In addition, after 304 stainless steel is cold-worked, the structure will also be transformed into martensite.
 The greater the cold working deformation, the more martensite transformation and the stronger the magnetism.

-If you want to completely eliminate the magnetism of 304 stainless steel, you can restore and stabilize the austenite structure through high-temperature solution treatment, thereby eliminating the magnetism.
+If you want to eliminate the magnetism of 304 stainless steel, you can restore and stabilize the austenite structure through high-temperature solution treatment, thereby eliminating the magnetism.

 Therefore, the magnetic properties of materials are determined by the regularity of the molecular arrangement and the isotropy of the electron spins.
 We think it is the physical properties of the material, and the corrosion resistance of the material is determined by the chemical composition of the material, which is the chemical composition of the material.
 Performance has nothing to do with whether the material is magnetic or not.